jgperrin/net.jgp.books.spark.ch02/README.md

 # Spark in Action, 2nd edition - chapter 2

-Welcome to Spark with Java, chapter 2.
-As we are building our mental model around Spark processing, we need a small but efficient example that does a whole flow.
+Welcome to Spark in Action, 2nd edition, chapter 2.
+As we are building our mental model around Spark processing, we need a small but efficient example that does a whole flow (data pipeline).

 This code is designed to work with Apache Spark v3.0.0.